Best Travel Tips for Athletes

 Prepare Your Travel Documents in Advance

 While you may spend months focusing on your event and all the tiny details that go into it, you may forget to review the basics of your travel plan.
 Make sure your necessary documents are prepared well in advance.
-Many sporting events require a valid form of identification at the registration table, but starting October 2021 even domestic flights will require a Real ID, passport, or other approved form of identification.
+Many sporting events require a valid form of identification at the registration table, but starting in 2025 even domestic flights will require a Real ID, passport, or other approved form of identification.
 If traveling internationally, make sure you have your passport that is set to expire at least six months after the final day of your trip.
 You may also want to consider packing hard copies of your travel documents, travel insurance plan details, and emergency contact information.
 If you prefer digital confirmations, consider packing extra batteries for your devices.

 Arrive Early and Give Yourself Time to Acclimate